Skip to Content

 Double Peanut Butter Cookies!
 Oh Yeah!

-This recipe is from Baking Illustrated (my new favorite cookbook).
-Stated in the book are their tests and comments to make the best cookies.
-Their tips include using commercially processed peanut butter and not all-natural peanut butter.
+FOr this recipe to turn out perfect, use commercially processed peanut butter, rather than all-natural peanut butter.
 The natural oils cause the cookies to become sandy.
 You can use chunky peanut butter and add the peanut chunks to the batter for a totally peanutty flavor!

 This recipe is part one of a three-part series including Peanut Butter Brownies and Peanut Butter Pudding Pie.